groue/GRMustache/Guides/filters.md

                            error:NULL];
 ```

 You can thus provide an object hierarchy just as you do for values.
 For instance, you can "namespace" your filters.
-For instance, let's declare the `math.abs` filter, and render `{{ math.abs(x) }}`
+Let's declare the `math.abs` filter, and render `{{ math.abs(x) }}`:

 ```objc
 id absFilter = [GRMustacheFilter filterWithBlock:^id(id object) {